ShreyanshPadhiyar10/todo-task-manager/README.md

     <div class="container">
         <h1>Task Manager</h1>
         <h2>Overview</h2>
         <p>Task Manager is a versatile and user-friendly application designed to help you manage your tasks efficiently.
-Whether you are organizing personal to-dos, planning project tasks, also move your tasks as priority wise with dragging them, Task Manager provides the tools you need to stay on top of your work.</p>
+Whether you are organizing personal to-dos, planning project tasks, also move your tasks as priority wise with dragging them, Task Manager provides the tools you need to stay on top of your work.
+Here is the live <a href="https://shreyanshpadhiyar10.github.io/todo-task-manager/">preview</a> of project.</p>
         <h2>Features</h2>
         <ul>
             <li><strong>Task Creation and Management</strong>: Easily create, edit, and delete tasks.</li>